Kamille (musician): Songwriting, production and Pure Cut

-In 2020, Kamille co-wrote 'Cool', the third track from Dua Lipa's second album ‘Future Nostalgia’, which was nominated for a Mercury Prize award.
+In 2020, Kamille co-wrote "Cool", the third track from Dua Lipa's second album Future Nostalgia, which was nominated for a Mercury Prize award.
 That year she also contributed to a further five UK Top 10 Singles.
-As well as co-writing, she also provided an uncredited vocal hook to Headie One, AJ Tracey and Stormzy's single ‘Ain't It Different’, singing the lyrics to the sampled track 'No Long Talking' by Lady Saw.
-The song also appeared on Headie One's album ‘Edna’ which debuted at #1 in the UK Albums Chart.
+As well as co-writing, she also provided an uncredited vocal hook to Headie One, AJ Tracey and Stormzy's single "Ain't It Different", singing the lyrics to the sampled track "No Long Talking" by Lady Saw.
+The song also appeared on Headie One's album Edna which debuted at #1 in the UK Albums Chart.

 2020 lead Kamille to take active steps in the music industry to promote opportunities for women in music.
-She took up a year-long mentorship of songwriter and producer Griff as part of the Ivor's Academy Rising Star Award programme, and she teamed up with producer and songwriter Fred Again to launch the 'Next Up' programme with 'She Is the Music' to seek and mentor female producers.
+She took up a year-long mentorship of songwriter and producer Griff as part of the Ivors Academy Rising Star Award programme, and she teamed up with producer and songwriter Fred Again to launch the Next Up programme with She Is the Music to seek and mentor female producers.

-In March 2021, Kamille won her first Grammy Award when 'Future Nostalgia' won 'Pop Vocal Album' at the 63rd Grammy Awards.
-She also received her sixth Brit Award nomination when 'Ain't It Different' was nominated for 'British Single'.
+In March 2021, Kamille won her first Grammy Award when Future Nostalgia won Best Pop Vocal Album at the 63rd Grammy Awards.
+She also received her sixth Brit Award nomination when "Ain't It Different" was nominated for Best British Single.

 In September 2022, Kamille achieved her 6th UK Number 1 Single with David Guetta and Bebe Rexha's 'I'm Good (Blue) which also peaked at number 4 on the Billboard Hot 100 in the United States.

 In 2023, she co-wrote 2 songs on Kylie Minogue's sixteenth studio album Tension which debuted at number 1 on the UK Albums Chart.
 This achievement marked Kamille's tenth UK Number 1 album as a credited songwriter.

-In May 2023, she also received her first Ivor Novello award for 'Outstanding Song Collection', becoming the youngest Black woman to win the award.
+In May 2023, she also received her first Ivor Novello award for Outstanding Song Collection, becoming the youngest Black woman to win the award.

 In February 2024, Kamille received her 2nd Grammy Award for contributions towards Fred Again's studio album Actual Life 3 (January 1 – September 9 2022) which won Best Dance/Electronic Album.